Signs and Symptoms of Painkiller Addiction

 Pain relievers are a class of natural and semi-synthetic compounds produced from the opium poppy plant.
 These medicines are often used to alleviate chronic and acute pain when taken for valid medical purposes.

-Addiction to pain relievers will wreck havoc on all aspects of your life, including your relationships with loved ones, your work performance, and your overall health and well-being.
+Addiction to pain relievers will wreak havoc on all aspects of your life, including your relationships with loved ones, your work performance, and your overall health and well-being.
 That is why it is critical to recognise the signs and symptoms of painkiller addiction and get help and support as soon as possible.

 What are the symptoms and signs of painkiller addiction?